 Orkney is a bird watchers paradise with many species visiting, or living on, our Islands, including puffins and waxwings.
 Hen harriers are also a fairly common sight!
 There are several RSPB reserves and the RSPB office in Stromness is a mine of information for the latest sightings – (01856) 850176.

-There is plenty of other wildlife in Orkney – plenty of seals always seem to be around and there is the chance you may even see whales!
+There is plenty of other wildlife in Orkney – plenty of seals always seem to be around and there is the chance you may even see whales and dolphins as they often visit our waters!
 We also have otters, but it is a very lucky person who manages to spot one of them.